 3.8.
 Time coverage The length of time for which data are available.

 3.9.
 Base period The period of time used as the base of an index number, or to which a constant series refers.

-Quantity of pesticide per hectare of agricultural land – kg/ha
+The quantity of plant protection product (kg) per hectare (ha) of agricultural land and arable land - kg/ha

 6. Institutional mandate

 6.1.
 Legal acts and other agreements Legal acts or other formal or informal agreements that assign responsibility as well as the authority to an agency for the collection, processing, and dissemination of statistics.